 Since I’ve had children of my own, my perspective has changed drastically.
 A decision to be made isn’t just about how it will affect the bottom line of today, tomorrow, or even five years down the road … no, it is made with an eye to the distant future, to a time when my sons might be the ones walking on the same land and looking at the same sunset as it goes down over the same fields.
 I want to be able to supply that to my own children, and their children.
-The idea of a business, in this case a farm, staying within our family for centuries excites me.
+The idea of a business, in this case a farm, staying within our family for centuries excites me, but for this a business need to be well managed, including production and finances, so things like budget and payment can be handled with services as payroll systems uk so everything is more easy and effective.

 Many times that can mean temporary difficulties to get over the proverbial “hump” to some different time.
 It might mean forgoing the run-up to try to keep up with the people around you.
 It might mean staying smaller so that the family can be the ones to take care of the entire operation instead of needing to bring on help.